dgkontopoulos/Kontopoulos_et_al_mutations_vs_temperature_2020/README.md

 This repository contains code that reproduces the main analyses of the following study:

->Dimitrios - Georgios Kontopoulos, Ilias Patmanidis, Timothy G. Barraclough, and Samraat Pawar: **Higher temperatures worsen the effects of mutations on protein stability**.
+>Dimitrios - Georgios Kontopoulos, Ilias Patmanidis, Timothy G. Barraclough, and Samraat Pawar: **Higher temperatures amplify the negative effects of mutations on protein stability**.
 2020.
 [Submitted]

 <br>